Supply chain innovation is occurring at an impressive rate, globally, with ongoing technological disruption seen in all facets of the sector.

 But one aspect which appears to have been overlooked in terms of modernisation – a small but integral component of the port infrastructure toolkit – are bollards, explains Andy Sawyer of Fendercare, UK – what he describes as the “Cinderella of quayside equipment”.

-“Quite a lot of the bollards that are seen on quaysides today were placed there in the 1950s and 1960s,” he said, ahead of the 2020 IHMA Congress in Hobart.
+“Quite a lot of the bollards that are seen on quaysides today were placed there in the 1950s and 1960s,” said Andy, ahead of the 2020 IHMA Congress in Hobart.

 “The problem with this is that the steadily increasing size of ships is imposing higher levels of stress on them.
 And there is still very little in terms of international standards to provide references for bollard manufacturers and procurers.